natom24/BIOL7800/Final_Project/README.md

 This repository contains the following folders:

-- `Data`: this folder is used to hold raw data and output data.
+- `Downloaded_Data`: This folder is used to hold raw data.
-- `R`: this folder holds all R code.
+- `Code`: this folder holds all R code.
-- `Figs`: holds figures generated from R code.
+- `Graphs`: holds figures generated from R code.
 - `Doc`: holds the manuscript.

 Some prerequisites: